-Having formulated this position statement and as a result of our self-assessment and oversight, Board believes that we are compliant with the Regulator of Social Housing's VFM standard and are well positioned to deliver further VFM gains and reinvestments, and to deliver forecast performance which achieves our targets over the forthcoming years.
+Having formulated this position statement and as a result of our self-assessment and oversight, Board believes that we are compliant with the Regulator of Social Housing's VFM standard and are well positioned to deliver further VFM gains when considering the themes and initiatives outlined above in this report.
+We will maintain a close review of the external operating environment and the wider sector landscape to ensure that VFM targets remain relevant and achievable.